Exploring Popular Real Estate Investment Platforms in 2025: Roots, Arrived, and Landa

 Roots

 Roots allows you to invest with a $100 minimum.
 Roots has a low fee structure, with only a $5 transaction fee per standard investment and a $3 transaction fee on any recurring investment.
+With Roots+, there are no transaction fees, so more of your money goes to work.
 If you need to liquidate your funds before one year, there is a 6% early withdrawal fee.
-There is no fee after any investment's one year mark.
+There is no fee after any investment's one-year mark.

-Roots distributes profits to investors quarterly, providing investors the option to reinvest or cash out their distributions at that point in time.
 Roots offers the ability to liquidate quarterly as well, $100k or up to 5% of the fund.
-Roots has historically distributed to investors every quarter since inception (July 1, 2021- January 10, 2025).
+Roots has historically distributed to investors every quarter since inception (July 1, 2021- May 6, 2025).

 Arrived Homes

-Investing in Arrived's Single Family Residential Fund also has a $100 minimum, but has a 0.25% quarterly management fee.
+Arrived's Single Family Residential Fund also has a $100 minimum, but has a 0.25% quarterly management fee.
 This fund is positioned as a longer-term investment with a six-month holding period on withdrawals.
-For those who are looking to liquidate earlier than 5 years, there is a 1-2% cost associated with doing that.
+Liquidating before 5 years with the fund results in a 1-2% penalty.

 Landa